BY HON. MEC NTUTHUKO SIBIYA

 FOCUS ON ECONOMIC EMPOWERMENT

-We applaud the MEC and Department because we also believe that, paying attention to skilling and training our people, assisting them towards economic empowerment and housing them with speed, are the springboards towards rescuing our people from the jaws of unemployment, hunger, poverty, insecurity and economic emancipation.
+Hon.
+Chairperson, we have note and we applaud the fact that, the MEC’s address does pay sufficient attention to issues of skills acquisition by our people and economic empowerment.
+We applaud the MEC and Department because we also believe that, paying attention to skilling and training our people and assisting them towards their economic empowerment are the springboards towards rescuing our people from the jaws of unemployment, hunger and poverty as well as economic emancipation.